|Account Links: Account Login | Apply for Handicap Certificate | Create PHRF Web Account | Locate your PHRF Region|

 Engine Rating Adjustments.
 The rating differential between boats of the same type, on powered by an inboard motor, and the other by an outboard, may vary from 3 to 6 seconds per mile.
 The actual adjustment depends on the size, weight, and design configuration of the boat.
 Six (6) seconds per mile is normal.
 Boats rated without an auxiliary engine shall have a penalty adjustment of 3 or 6 seconds per mile.

 Roller Furling Genoa/Jib Adjustments.
 Roller furling credits may be given if a roller furling sail meets material guidelines and has UV protection on the leech and foot.
-A credit of 6 seconds per mile may be given if the roller furling drum is located wholly above deck level.
-A credit of 3 seconds per mile may be given if the roller furling drum is located at or below deck level.
-Roller furling headsails made before January 1, 2001 and constructed of aramid (i.e., Kevlar™, etc.) or carbon material are not allowed roller furling credits.
-Roller furling headsails built after December 31, 2000, must be of woven material, or have woven taffeta outer skins, and have a woven leech and foot cover of at least 4 oz UV protected woven material to be eligible for a rating adjustment.
+A credit of 9 seconds per mile may be given if the roller furling drum is located wholly above deck level.
+A credit of 6 seconds per mile may be given if the roller furling drum is located at or below deck level.
+Roller furling headsails built of a laminated material having continuous woven taffeta outer skins, and have a woven leech and foot cover of at least 4oz UV protected woven material with the roller furling drum located wholly above deck level may be given a credit of 3 seconds..

-Credits = 9 sec/mi for 3 bladed solid prop on exposed shaft.
+Credits = 12 sec/mi for 3 bladed solid prop on exposed shaft.
+(Changed from 9 at ADM 2016)

-Credits = 6 sec/mi for 2 bladed solid prop on exposed shaft.
+Credits = 9 sec/mi for 2 bladed solid prop on exposed shaft.
+(Changed from 6 at ADM 2016)

-Credits = 6 sec/mi for 2 or 3 bladed solid prop on outboard fixed in well.
+Credits = 9 sec/mi for 2 or 3 bladed solid prop on outboard fixed in well.
+(Changed from 6 at ADM 2016)

-Credits = 6 sec/mi for 3 bladed solid prop in an aperture.
+Credits = 9 sec/mi for 3 bladed solid prop in an aperture.
+(Changed from 6 at ADM 2016)

 No credits are recommended for any propeller on a retracting outboard motor, 2 bladed solid propellers in an aperture, retracting propeller shaft or any 2 or 3 bladed feathering or folding propeller, whether installed on an exposed shaft or in a hull aperture.